reid23/yet-another-pompfen-store/README.md

 Here's what this project is trying to do.

 When developing these pompfen, I was focused on the following objectives:
-- be unquestionably rule compliant
+- be inarguably rule compliant
 - be safe in normal use and in failure
 - be maintainable
 - be accessible